 This is more complex as compared to stateless EJBs.
 The state replicates and synchronizes to all other clusters if the state of the bean changes.

-In an application, the jboss.xml descriptor file needs to be modified for each stateful session bean and
+In an application, the jboss.xml descriptor file needs to be modified for each stateful session bean, and the

 Clustered Entity EJBs:

-Clustered entity bean, does not differ significantly from its counterparts except for looking up the references for EJB 2.x remote bean from the clustered HA-JNDI.
+The clustered entity bean does not differ significantly from its counterparts except for looking up the references for EJB 2.x remote bean from the clustered HA-JNDI.

 Entity Bean in EJB 2.x